Michele Della Ventura

 He is currently involved in a research project related to technology supported learning in collaboration whit Università di Roma La Sapienza.

 He teaches Music Informatics in University courses at Music Academies and Conservatories and Musical Technologies in Music High Schools.

-Dr. Hui Yu, University of Portsmouth, the United Kingdom
+Chair/Professor.
+Dr., University of Portsmouth, the United Kingdom